There are more than 5000 collection agencies in the United States. Yes, you read it right.

 Each agency claiming to be the best, because they need business from you.

 1. Does the agency have experience in your industry?
+Any statistics or references?

-2. Collection agency’s reputation:
+2. Collection agency’s reputation on BBB (only):

-4. Adherence to rules and regulations:
+4. Adherence to rules and regulations: Rouge collectors invite lawsuits.

-6. Insured or not
+6. Adequately Insured against lawsuits or not?

 7. Ask for references and their recovery rates

 10. Skip tracing services – Did your debtor move?
 Locate him!

 11. Background check on debt collectors?

-A collection agency should check that the sensitive data of their clients is not handed over to those debt collectors who have a criminal background.
+A collection agency should check that the sensitive data of their clients are not handed over to those debt collectors who have a criminal background.
 Your reputation is very important, and you want to ensure that the debt collector is not prone to use collection methods that harm your reputation.

-Many collection agencies do not report noncollectable debt to the credit bureaus.
+Many collection agencies do not report the noncollectable debt to the credit bureaus.
 During a collections call, if a debtor asks the collector “Will you report this to Credit Bureaus if I do not pay”, or “Will this appear on my Credit History?”.
-If collector says “NO”, the debtor is less likely to pay.
+If the collector says “NO”, the debtor is less likely to pay.

 Getting the most out of your collection agency:

-2. Sooner you submit an account for collections, better the chances are of recovering that money.
+2. Sooner you submit an account for collections, the better the chances are of recovering that money.
 Typically, a collection agency will accept accounts 60 days after the payment date was due (also called the date of debt).